 7. Badly managed PR disasters

-Whether you like it or not, once a piece of content, offers or news story is in the wider environment, people will take to social media to talk about it.
-Unfortunately, even if it’s a good piece of news, it won’t always be fed back on positively.
-Jumping on angry bandwagons is also something that society seems to fuel periodically.
+Whether you like it or not, once a piece of content, offers, or news story is in the broader environment, people will take to social media to talk about it.
+Unfortunately, even if it’s a good piece of news, it won’t constantly be fed back on positively.
+Unfortunately, jumping on angry bandwagons is also something that society seems to fuel periodically.

-Social media is another communication method that can be used by brands to help with situations e.g. to offer information or to allay fears around an issue.
-However, it can also be the cause of PR disasters, such as sharing a post that features an incorrect image or reinforces negative stereotypes.
+Social media is another communication method that brands can use to help with situations, e.g. to offer information or to allay fears around an issue.
+However, it can also cause PR disasters, such as sharing a post that features an incorrect image or reinforces negative stereotypes.

-Ensure your social media strategy includes a policy of how to prevent but also mitigate PR mistakes if any harmful messages are broadcasted.
+Ensure your social media strategy includes a policy of preventing and mitigating PR mistakes if any harmful messages are broadcasted.

 So what should you do?